Omkar211202/Omkar211202.github.io/content/TheTechie/AI Agents.md

 LLM's or large language models are built using natural language processing, to give an output for the input given by the user.
 The input is given in a language and the model gives an output in a language, using transformers.

-They can be built on the local system using `Ollama` server, in which different LLM models can be installed like: GPT-2, Llama, Llama-3, Grok.ai, Gemma 2, phi.
+They can be run on the local system using `Ollama` server, in which different LLM models can be installed like: GPT-2, Llama, Llama-3, Grok.ai, Gemma 2, phi.

 The following is the architecture used in building LLM's: